 11.1 You retain copyright and any other rights you already hold in content which you submit, post or display on or through, the service.
-For the sole purpose to display, distribute and provide the service for you, you give us a perpetual, irrevocable, worldwide, royalty-free, and non-exclusive licence to reproduce, adapt, modify, translate, publish, perform, display and distribute any content which you submit, post or display on or through, the service.
+For the sole purpose to display, distribute, provide and improve the service for you, you give us a perpetual, irrevocable, worldwide, royalty-free, and non-exclusive licence to reproduce, adapt, modify, translate, publish, perform, analyse, display and distribute any content which you submit, post or display on or through, the service.

 11.2 You understand that we, in performing the required technical steps to provide the service to our users, may (a) transmit or distribute your content over various networks and in various media; and (b) make such changes to your content as are necessary to conform and adapt that content to the technical requirements of connecting networks, devices, services or media.
 You agree that this licence shall permit us to take these actions.

 11.3 You confirm and warrant to us that you have all the rights, power and authority necessary to grant the above licence.

 12.1 Commentary and other materials posted on our site are not intended to amount to advice on which reliance should be placed.
 We therefore disclaim all liability and responsibility arising from any reliance placed on such materials by any visitor to our site, or by anyone who may be informed of any of its contents.

 13.1 Our site automatically updates constantly.
 If the need arises and only in exceptional circumstances, we may suspend access to our site.
 Any of the material on our site may be out of date at any given time, and we are under no obligation to update such material (including without limitation the tools provided as part of our service).